 Another resource in Chicago is the Seton Food Pantry.
 This Sandwich Kitchen and Food Pantry is the main hospitality and distribution center for St. Vincent's.
 A focus is on the poor and homeless men, women, and children across Cook County Illinois who come to a local St. Vincent church or parish.
 Every Tuesday canned goods and groceries are distributed to the households and individuals who need them in the local community.
 Hundreds of households can receive food from this pantry.

 Hygiene Kits may be available a few times throughout the year.
 Volunteers help assemble the kits.
 The kits are provided to the poor and homeless who stop by the Seton Sandwich Kitchen, as well as people or families who go to the Seton Food Pantry in Chicago.

 Free or affordable school supplies may be provided.
 This program will normally run from July to August, and items are collected from a drive and donated to the needy.
 Most of the school supplies, clothing, and items go to students from the 4th grade up through 8th grade, and items will usually go to Chicago students who are in the non-profit HighSight/Insight program.

 The St. Vincent’s School Supply Drive realizes that it is important for children, teenagers, and students to start the school year on solid grounds.
 The items provided will help them achieve this goal.
 During the fall, there may also be free winter coats, boots, and hats for children that are going back to school.
-Read more free school supplies.
+Read more and locate free school supplies.